wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### Variants

 The `variants` dictionary is used in `variant.json` to indicate the variant that the wheel was built for, and in `*-variants.json` to indicate all the wheel variants available.
-Its keys are variant labels, while each value lists the corresponding variant properties in a nested format.
-More specifically, the values are nested dictionaries, with first-level keys specifying namespace names, and second-level keys specifying feature names within a namespace.
-The second-level value is a list of property values that the wheel was built for.
+It's a 3-level dictionary all properties for each listed variant: The first level keys are variant labels, the second level keys are namespaces, the third level are feature names, and the third level values are lists of feature values.

 #### `pyproject.toml`: variant project-level data table